HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 - No Problem

 # Problem 10
+Buying and selling transactions are not carried out every day, therefore internet access is limited and can only be accessed every Monday-Thursday at 07.00-11.00 and every Tuesday-Friday at 17.00-03.00 the next day (until Saturday at 03.00)

 We want to make the link can be access in desired time.

 First we want to edit `acl.conf` file.